 - 11/4 cups sugar

 - ½ cup whole milk at room temperature

 - 1 14 oz. can sweetened condensed milk

 - 5 tbsps sugar

 - *you will need 1 1/2 pints of fresh strawberries if using

 Directions For Cake:

 - Mix the flour, baking powder, and cinnamon in a medium bowl.
-In a large bowl, and using an electric mixer, whip the egg whites until frothy.
-With the mixer running, gradually add the sugar and beat until stiff peaks form.
+Set aside.
+In a large bowl, and using an electric mixer, whip the egg whites until frothy and white.
+With the mixer running, gradually add the sugar and beat until loose peaks form and it looks glossy.
 Beat in the egg yolks one at a time, blending well after each addition.
-Add the flour mixture in three additions, alternating with the whole milk in two additions.

 Tips~ I love this recipe.
-The only thing I would do different next time is not add all of the tres leches mixture.
+The only thing I changed recently, is that I don’t add all of the milk mixture to the recipe.
 I found it to be too much and the liquid pooled at the bottom of the plate.
 It was not terrible, but was a little messy when cutting the cake.